GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  But, as long as he stays “at the Father’s side” (Jn.
 1:18b), thereby not be in the world, he cannot assume the role of the ultimate prophet, priest and king here on earth.
 3. But, because Jesus is incarnated, becoming a sinless God-Man through the virgin birth, he is able and has become the ultimate prophet, priest and king on earth.

- Discussion1: The apostle Paul says that the believers are “a letter from Christ . . ., written not with ink but with Spirit of the living God …read by everybody” (2 Cor.
+ Discussion1: The apostle Paul says that the believers are “a letter from Christ…, written not with ink but with Spirit of the living God …read by everybody” (2 Cor.
 3:3a, 2b).
 In view of that, what similarity exists between how Jesus revealed the Father to the world and how we ought to do it?
 When the world reads you, what message is being imparted to them?

  II.
 Only a God-Man Can Do What Jesus Set out to Accomplish as the Ultimate High Priest